 The idea is to crack the opponent’s egg while leaving yours unharmed, allowing you to claim the losing egg for yourself.
 My family just does it for bragging rights.
 And, yes, we should get out more.

 Strike too hard and you both lose.
 Too soft and the opponent has the upper hand.
 It requires considerable skill and nerve to control the speed and timing of the coming together advantageously.
 (Not really.)

 Traditionally, it’s always pointy end against pointy end or flat end against flat end to avoid long, tiresome debates about how dad’s all-conquering egg performance was tainted by structural manipulation.

 The Easter rabbit

-And of course, who brings all these eggs?
-That famous egg-laying mammal the Easter rabbit (German: Osterhase).
+And, of course, who brings all these eggs?
+Why, that famous egg-laying mammal, the Easter rabbit (German: Osterhase – technically an Easter hare).

 Chicks, lambs and the like are just supporting characters.
 The Osterhase is very much the dominant animal.

 So while British kids, for example, might delight in a large chocolate egg for Easter, Austrian kids tend to get a large chocolate rabbit.